adomiter/originVisualizations/README.md

 | Year over Year Effective Rent Growth Rate              | Growth Rate Between Weighted Average Submarket Effective Rent in February 2021 and February 2020                                       | Submarket    | MPF Research Inc             |
 | Predicted Five Year Average Effective Rent Growth Rate | Projected Average Annual Effective Rent Growth from February 2021 to February 2026                                                     | Submarket    | MPF Research Inc             |

 There are two spatial scales of interest here separated into two different visualizations to allow for more straightforward utilization.
-The fist spatial scale to consider would be census tracts as defined by the United States Census Bureau and the second are our proprietary submarkets which have been substantially altered for public use in the form they appear here.
+The first spatial scale to consider would be census tracts as defined by the United States Census Bureau and the second are our proprietary submarkets which have been substantially altered for public use in the form they appear here.
 Data from census tracts is pulled from both the 2019 and 2018 Five Year Average American Community Survey (ACS).

 The ‘submarkets’ used here are a very early iteration of our own proprietary submarkets based on results from a spatially constrained multivariate k-medians clustering algorithm which took in the location of private multifamily properties as well as their attributes (Number of floors, Effective Rent, Occupancy and so fourth).
 We are not able to supply any form of property specific data here however, if it is of interest this data is provided by MPF Research.